 We recommend it for our counselees facing tough times as a tool to deal with situations and the feedback has been tremendous.
 That was how I started journaling and experienced the benefits first hand.

 A gratitude journal takes everyday journaling a step further.
 A regular journal/diary records everyday events which can be good or bad.
 A gratitude journal encourages us to focus only on the positive.
+In this way, it works as a tool to overcome loneliness and depression.

 It is easy to be grateful when life is good and we are surrounded by comfort and happiness.
 When the chips are down, it is more difficult but that is when we need that attitude of gratitude most of all.
 As with all habits, it is something that can be developed.